ygaller/csv-workshop/README.md

 ## Setup

-To get our work environment started, let's go to our work directory and run the script:
+To get our work environment started log in to the server I sent on the Slack channel, and run (don't forget to substitute your name):
 ```
+cd csv_workshop
 ./run_workshop <your name here>
 ```
 This will create a Docker container with your name - This is a sandbox with all the tools that we need already pre-installed.